tensorlayer/TensorLayer/docs/index.rst

 User Guide
 ------------

-The TLayer user guide explains how to install TensorFlow, CUDA and cuDNN, how to build and train neural networks using TLayer, and how to contribute to the library as a developer.
+The TuneLayer user guide explains how to install TensorFlow, CUDA and cuDNN, how to build and train neural networks using TuneLayer, and how to contribute to the library as a developer.

 .. toctree::